LearnWeb3DAO/hardhat-verification/README.md

   ```

 - It should have printed a link to mumbai polygonscan, your contract is now verified.
 Click on polygonscan link and interact with your contract there 🚀🚀🚀

+---

+To pass the skill test for this level, select the `Mumbai` test network below and input the contract address you have verified on the Polygon Mumbai Testnet.

+Share the link in Discord, and as always, feel free to ask any questions!